seed-rs/seed/README.md

 The only magic parts of this are the macros used to simplify syntax for creating these
-things: text are [Options](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html#the-option-enum-and-its-advantages-over-null-values) of Rust borrowed Strings; `Listeners` are stored in Vecs; children are Vecs of sub-elements;
+things: text are [Options](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html#the-option-enum-and-its-advantages-over-null-values) of Rust borrowed Strings; `Listeners` are stored in Vecs; children are elements and/or Vecs of;
 `Attr`s and `Style` are thinly-wrapped HashMaps.
 They can be created independently, and passed to the macros separately.
 The following code is equivalent; it uses constructors from the El struct.
 Note that `El` type is imported with the Prelude.